After what seems to have been an endless winter, the warm days can’t get here soon enough, and they’re finally right around the corner!

 Prevent algae with with good water balance and constant chlorination.
 There are a lot of maintenance products out there to help safeguard against algae and keep it from ever being an issue.
 For extra algae prevention, use weekly maintenance doses of algaecide and Natural Chemistry’s PhosFree, to eliminate an algae food source.

-Algae is a lot easier to prevent than to remove, but once you have it, brush the pool, lower your pH and Super Shock the pool.
+Algae is a lot easier to prevent than to remove, but once you have it, brush the pool, lower your pH with a pH reducer and then Super Shock the pool.
 Vacuum and brush again and clean the filter – that’s the most effective way to get your pool back to normal.

 So now that you’re back to a crystal clear, beautiful blue swimming pool, who’s ready for a dip?!